John Mason (announcer)

 John Mason is the public address announcer for the Detroit Pistons' basketball games at Little Caesars Arena who is best known for nearly twenty years as the host of Mason in The Morning show, which aired on WJLB, and for his colorful introductions, and is credited with coining the chant "Deeeeee-troit basketball!"
 Mason's flamboyant voice has been requested at many sporting events, and he was chosen to serve as the PA announcer at the 2007 NBA All-Star Game in Las Vegas.
 He also served as the announcer for the international ALL-STAR game in Cyprus & Turkey in 2005.
 Mason is popular with his announcing during nationally televised games.
-When the NBA on ESPN or the NBA on ABC features a Detroit Pistons home game, both networks put him on TV when he introduces the starting lineups.
+When the NBA on ABC and NBA on ESPN or the features a Detroit Pistons home game, both networks put him on TV when he introduces the starting lineups.